dd86k/ddui/README.md

 commands to draw text, shapes, and icons originating from the library that needs to be implemented in your application in order to work.

-**NOTE**: A few things broke when converting the source to D, and I'm still new to OpenGL!

 # Features

 - BetterC compatibility.
 - Index-based command stack buffer.
 - Demo: Fixed host window resizing (clipping).
-  - But broke control clipping...

 # Roadmap

-- Simplify codebase.
 - Rename mu_ prefixes.
 - Embedded documentation.
 - Improve string handling.